vertexproject/synapse/docs/synapse/devguides/docker.rst

 You can use the Python script ``synapse.tools.docker_validate`` to confirm that a given image has a ``cosign`` signature which was signed by a Vertex Project code signing certificate; and then confirm that the ``cosign`` signature was signed by the certificate.
-This does require having the ``cosign`` version v2.x.x available.
+This does require having ``cosign`` version v2.x.x available.

 The following shows an example of verifying a signed image, referenced by its registry content hash::